ShaunJhingoor/AllAdventure/README.md

 <br>
 <br>
 ### Search Feature
-Users can search by trail name.
-If they have a few letters of a trail it will populate all the trails that correspond to the trail
+Users can search by trail name or difficulty.
+If they have a few letters of a trail it will populate all the trails that correspond to the trail.
 <br>
 <br>